-Primary Outcomes
+Primary outcomes

-The primary outcomes of the UNIVERSAL study are focused on characterising the impact of respiratory viral infections (RVIs) in hospitalised adults.
-This includes documenting the occurrence of various respiratory viruses, such as influenza, respiratory syncytial virus (RSV), and SARS-CoV-2, among the patient population admitted to hospitals.
-Additionally, the study aims to identify clinical and biological predictors of disease progression, severity, and recovery.
-These predictors include markers such as viral load, inflammatory markers such as C-reactive protein (CRP), and patient demographics.
+The primary outcomes of the UNIVERSAL study are focused on characterising the clinical impact of RVIs in hospitalised adults.
+This includes not only documenting the occurrence of various respiratory viruses, including influenza, RSV and SARS-CoV-2, but also a broader range of viruses such as rhinoviruses, parainfluenza viruses and human metapneumovirus.
+The study aims to evaluate their association with disease severity, progression and recovery.
+The study also aims to identify clinical and biological predictors of these outcomes, including markers such as viral load, inflammatory markers such as C reactive protein (CRP) and patient demographics.
 Another key outcome is measuring the duration of hospital stay for patients with RVIs and understanding the factors that contribute to prolonged hospitalisation.